 Now I look around, shaking my head.
 How did I get here?

 For many of us, that sense of rebellion never left.
-I know sixty-somethings that still play in rock bands, ride motorcycles, and wear their hair long (okay, those who still have hair).
+I know sixty-somethings that still play in rock bands, ride motorcycles, and guys who wear their hair long (okay, those who still have hair).

 Yet there’s no denying there’s a shift in perspective.